Skip to content

 }

-addTestDependencies is an extension that helps us to register our dependencies in the application.
+addTestDependencies / addTestDependencies4x are extensions that help us register our dependencies in the application.

 runner = { parameters ->